BenKato151/Randaris_Animelist_Downloader/README.md

 How to download my animelist?
   Go to your randaris animelist and in the search bar will be a icon.
-  Click on it and then on download.
+  Click on it, maybe give the file a name and then on download.
   Your animelist will be downloaded in the browser.

 How to get involved: